fcvalise/fcvalise.github.io/_posts/2015-10-28-poom-poom-chi.markdown

 externalLink: false
 ---
 <div class="text justify general-margin">
-POOM POOM TCHI! is a multiplayer platformer 2D about making your enemy grow until explosion.
+POOM POOM TCHI! is a multiplayer platformer 2D made for <a alt="http://ludumdare.com/compo/ludum-dare-34/" href="http://ludumdare.com/compo/ludum-dare-34/?action=preview&uid=66215" target="_blank">Ludum Dare 34</a>.
 You need to combine keys in rhythm to protect, reload or fire.
 All actions happen at the same time.
 You just need gamepad controllers and some friends.
 </div>